Wobenzym: A Digestive Enzyme Supplement for Dogs

-A digestive enzyme supplement can help dogs recover from illness and injury.
+A digestive enzyme supplement that helps dogs recover from illness and injury.

 Charles Green is America’s largest Wobenzym distributor.
 When his Las Vegas supplement store was listed as a resource in the article, over a thousand of us ordered the product for our dogs.